waterloo-rocketry/docs/software/omnibus/interamap.rst

     ├── main.py          # The main entry point of the interamap sink.
     ├── src/            # The folder that contains the source code for the interamap sink.
     │   ├── __init__.py # The init file of the interamap sink.
+    |   ├── config.py        # The configuration class that handles the configuration of the interamap sink.
     |   ├── data_stream.py # The data stream class that handles the ZMQ network.
     |   ├── kmz_parser.py  # The kmz parser class that handles the KMZ file.
     |   ├── real_time_map.py # The real-time map class that handles the real-time map display from the ZMQ network.
     |   ├── main_window.py # The main window class that handles the main window of the interamap sink.
     |   ├── map_view.py    # The map view class that handles the map view of the interamap sink.
+    │   ├── gps_cache.py   # Storage gps information in cache
+    │   ├── http_server.py
     ├── interamap.py     # The main class of the interamap sink.
-    ├── config.py        # The configuration class that handles the configuration of the interamap sink.
     ├── main.py         # The main entry point of the interamap sink.
+    ├── schema.kml
     ├── tilwserver.py    # The tile server class that handles the tile server of the interamap sink.
-    ├── resources/       # The folder that contains the resources for the interamap sink.
-    |   ├── icons/       # The folder that contains the icons for the interamap sink.
-    |   ├── styles/      # The folder that contains the styles for the interamap sink, qss file.
+    ├── resources
     |   ├── mbtiles/     # The folder that contains the mbtiles data for the offline map.
 (Ex. ontario-latest.osm.mbtiles)
+    │   │   └── ontario-latest.osm.mbtiles  (Could be downloaded from https://drive.google.com/drive/u/1/folders/1nIU1vqQJ2A0i9TZeG5T14Rajfa-ljGfe)
-    |   ├── kmz/         # The folder that contains the kmz file for the historical geographic information.
+    |   └── styles/      # The folder that contains the styles for the interamap sink, qss file.
+    │       ├── darkmode.qss
+    │       └── lightmode.qss
     ├── requirements.txt # The requirements file for the interamap sink.
     ├── README.md        # The README file for the interamap sink that contains the usage and development information.
     └── tests/           # The folder that contains the tests for the interamap sink.
+    │   └── test_gps_cache.py
+    └── tileserver.py   # The tile server class that handles the offline tile server of the interamap sink.

 Development Guidelines
 ----------------------